-Welcome to The IPCRC This documents contains important information regarding services, business practices, and your rights and responsibilities as a client of the IPCRC.
-Please read it carefully and jot down any questions you might have so that they can be discussed with your clinician.
-This contract is a reciprocal agreement with corresponding rights and responsibilities for you as a client, and your clinician; most importantly this document will help you understand what to expect.
+Welcome to The IPCRC.
+This document contains vital information with reference to the services, business practices, treatment policy and your right and responsibilities as a client of the IPCRC.
+Please read it carefully and be sure to jot down any questions you might have so that they can be discussed.
+This contract is a two-way agreement, with corresponding rights and responsibilities for you as a client, as well as your clinician.
+In all entirety, this document will help you prepare for what to expect.

-The initial session, also known as the diagnostic intake, the clinician will be gathering a history of the presenting issue and other psychosocial information.
-The evaluation process may take more than one session depending on the case.
-By the end of the evaluation, the clinician will be able to offer initial impressions of the services requirement and a treatment plan.
-The services could include; individual psychotherapy, psychological assessment, behavioral therapy, group therapy, or psychiatry.
+The initial session is known as the diagnostic intake.
+This is where the clinician will be collecting a thorough history of the issue that has been presented, and other background psychosocial information.
+The evaluation process can take more than a single session, depending on the individual.
+By the end of the evaluation, our clinician will be able to offer the primary impressions of the services required, along with a treatment plan.
+These services could include; individual psychotherapy, psychological assessment, behavioral therapy, group therapy, or psychiatry.

-All clinicians are required to adhere to the code of ethics and standards of practice as put forth as per British NHS guidelines.
-This code precludes dual relationships, meaning the clinician and client may not have any other type of relationship beyond this scope, in order to protect the rights of clients and maintain objectivity and professional judgment in the provision of services.
+All clinicians will be required to adhere to the code of ethics and standards of practice as per the industry guidelines.
+This code precludes any dual relationship between the client and the patient, to be able to protect the rights of our clients.
+As well as to ensure objectivity in analysis, and keep professional judgement and integrity intact in the provision of services.

-IPCRC takes strict measures to protect your confidentiality, privacy, and security in regards to your care, information, and records.
-If the clinician needs to obtain/release information from other individuals such as a doctor or educational institution – a written release of information will be signed by the client to authorize this exchange of information.
-Clinicians may occasionally find it necessary to consult with other professionals about client treatment for the purposes of supervision or clinical peer review.
-In these instances, no identifying information is revealed.
-The consultant is also bound to uphold policies and procedures surrounding protection of client confidentiality.
-By the standard of practice in psychotherapy, such a consultation is not a violation of consultation.
+IPCRC will take the strictest measures to ensure complete protection of your confidentiality, privacy, and security in regards to your care, information, and records.
+If the clinician wants to obtain or release information from other individuals such as a doctor or educational institution – a written release of information will be signed by the client to ensure the authorization of this exchange.
+Clinicians may also on occasion, deem it necessary to be able to consult with other professionals about client treatment for the purpose of supervision or clinical peer review and to offer the best service.
+In these instances, we ensure that no identity or information relevant to the individual would be revealed.
+The consultant will also be strictly bound to uphold policies and procedures surrounding the protection of client confidentiality.

-However, there are LIMITS OF CONFIDENTIALITY that apply when:
+- However, there exist LIMITS OF CONFIDENTIALITY that are applicable when:

-Duration, times, and frequency of appointments vary for each individual and their specific problem(s) targeted.
-Generally, appointments are once a week and last 50-60 minutes.
-While an estimate of treatment duration can be provided, clients are cautioned this is only an estimate.
-Treatment duration varies depending on what the client hopes to accomplish.
-While shorter-term treatments routinely target symptom relief and a return to baseline functioning, enduring changes in longstanding patterns of behavior or chronic problems require longer term care.
-The clinician, in conjunction with the client, will determine when to terminate therapy based on the client.
+The duration, time, and frequency of each appointment will vary for each individual and the specific problems being targeted.
+Generally, appointments would be held once a week and would last somewhere between 50-60 minutes.
+Although an estimate of treatment duration may be provided, clients are still warned that it is simply an estimate.
+Treatment duration may vary depending on what the client hopes to achieve from the experience.
+Shorter-term treatments will tend to routinely target symptom relief and a return to baseline functioning, or enduring changes in longstanding behavioral patterns or chronic problems requiring longer term care.
+The clinician, in collaboration with the client, will be able to determine when to terminate the therapy based on the client, and progress.

-IPCRC operates Sunday – Saturday 9 am – 5 pm.
-If you need to contact your clinician outside of allotted appointment time, you may call or e-mail.
-Be aware that clinicians may not be available to respond immediately.
-Every effort will be made to return client calls within 24 hours.
-It is important to note that IPCRC clinicians do not provide crisis services.
-Should you require after-hour services due to medical, mental or emotional distress, you must contact the emergency room at the nearest hospital.
-If necessary, in the circumstance your clinician is unavailable for an extended time, clients will be provided with the name of a trusted clinician/colleague whom they can contact.
-In the event that your clinician is suddenly unable to meet with you on your appointed times due to a medical or personal emergency, you will be informed and offered a consultation with another psychologist who will be adequately briefed regarding your history and able to provide interim care and support.
+IPCRC operates Sunday through Saturday 9 am – 5 pm.
+If you need to contact your clinician outside of the allotted appointment time, you may reach out to them through call or e-mail.
+Be sure to know that clinicians may not be always be available to respond immediately.
+Every effort will be made to return client calls within a time frame of 24 hours.
+It is also important to take note of the fact that IPCRC clinicians will not provide crisis services.
+If you do require after-hour services due to any form of medical, mental or emotional distress, you should contact the emergency room at the hospital nearest to you.
+If necessary, under the circumstances that your clinician is unavailable for an extended time, clients will be provided with the name of a trusted clinician/colleague whom they will be referred to, should they choose to establish contact.
+In the event that your clinician is suddenly unable to meet with you on your appointed time due to a medical or personal emergency, you will be informed beforehand and be offered a consultation with another psychologist who will be adequately briefed regarding your history and able to provide the interim care and support you require.

 It is your right as a client of the IPCRC to present any concerns or grievances about services and receive a response in a time-sensitive manner.
 Clients have the right to seek a meeting with the IPCRC Operational Manager.
 The process of making a complaint starts with completing a complaint/grievance form.
 In situations where risk is elevated and the emergency contact is unable to be reached, the clinician will move forward in using his or her best judgment to provide the appropriate level of care.